-Stephanie Smith advises clients on the sale, lease, and development of real property in throughout California.
+Stephanie Smith advises clients on the sale, lease, and development of real property in San Diego, North County, and throughout California.
 She also routinely advises clients on easement and boundary disputes including matters related to drainage, trees, and fences.

-Noticing an acute need for straightforward and solution oriented CEQA and Land Use counsel on development projects, Stephanie formed the law firm, Grid Legal, where she provides innovative and implementable solutions to business owners, homeowners, and developers.
+Noticing an acute need for straightforward and solution oriented Real Estate and Land Use counsel for development projects, Stephanie formed the law firm, Grid Legal, where she provides innovative and implementable solutions to business owners, homeowners, and developers.

 Stephanie's experience includes: